timescale/pgai/docs/ollama.md

 ## Configure pgai for Ollama

-To use pgai with Ollama, Ollama must be running and network-accessible to your Timescale Cloud service or self-hosted database.
+To use pgai with Ollama, Ollama must be running and network-accessible to your database.

 To specify the Ollama network address, Ollama functions in pgai use the `_host` parameter.
 If you have not set `_host`, the `ai.ollama_host` config setting is missing. pgai defaults to